Brock-Gibson/SportsStats/README.md

-# SportsStats
+# SportsStats: A PHP driven stats application
-Members: Brock Gibson and Nick Riley
+Members: **Brock Gibson and Nick Riley**

 This is basic application to keep track of various sports stats in games.

+We used the text editor Brackets to develop, and used it's built in Git plugin which provided a easy interface for commiting changes and keeping track of our project

-Database Table Schema
+ ### Database Table Schema

-CREATE TABLE GAMES(
+>CREATE TABLE GAMES(
     GameID INT PRIMARY KEY NOT NULL AUTO_INCREMENT, Opponet VARCHAR(30) NOT NULL,
     Score INT NOT NULL,